shawn-sandy/dana-v2/README.md

 ## Deploying to the Web

+ Deploying an Astro project is easy with services like Vercel and Netlify.
+Both are integrated with GitHub for continuous deployment

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/shawn-sandy/astro-basics)

+For more info  on Vercel services visit [Vercel](https://vercel.com/) and make sure and check out the [Vercel docs](https://vercel.com/docs)

 [![Deploy with Netlify](https://www.netlify.com/img/deploy/button.svg)](<https://app.netlify.com/start/deploy?repository=https://github.com/shawn-sandy/astro-basics>)

-- [Click here to deploy FP-Pages to Netlify.](https://app.netlify.com/start/deploy?repository=https://github.com/shawn-sandy/astro-basics) - you can read more about Netlify here [Netlify](https://www.netlify.com/) and make sure and check out the [Netlify docs](https://docs.netlify.com/)
+ You can read more about Netlify here [Netlify](https://www.netlify.com/) and make sure and check out the [Netlify docs](https://docs.netlify.com/)

 ## 🧞 Commands